Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 ### Summary

-In the Day 2 pre-class material you examined the cases highlighting the impact and role of bioengineering, broadly defined, in society.
+In the pre-class material you examined the cases highlighting the impact and role of bioengineering, broadly defined, in society.
 First, you examined the role and development of a transformative technology, the microscope, that opened opportunities and vistas previously inconceivable.
 From this you examined, what **tools and technologies** do we want coupled with biology?
 Next, you examined development of a life saving vaccine for polio (an example for engineering with biology).
 Here you examined what **cultures** do we want coupled with bioengineering?
 Finally, you learned more about the Rainbow Papaya as a case for engineering of biology.
 Here you began to examine what **futures** we wish to realize via bioengineering?
 And who gets to decide?

 ### Additional References: